-Taking pictures of Northern Lights can be very difficult.
+Taking pictures of the Northern Lights can be very difficult.
 Especially if there are other light sources around you, that you can not escape.
 It usually requires more than a mobile phone camera, as a minimum a good SLR camera, and insight into low-intensity light shooting in the dark.

 Everybody can learn it, but it’s another article.
-Instead, I will say to all of you who visit Greenland and see Northern Lights.
+Instead, I will say to all of you who visit Greenland and see the Northern Lights.
 Go ahead.
 Take the pictures you can.
 It does not matter if you take the perfect picture if it helps you remember the moment.

 And my point is to be in the present.
 Enjoy the Northern Lights while it is there.
 Experience it with the eye and not through a camera lens.